Sensing Signals in Paralyzed Muscles

 By Madison BrewerMedia Inquiries

-Doug Weber, a professor of mechanical engineering and the Neuroscience Institute, partnered with an international team of researchers to explore the possibility of using myoelectric signals—the electrical pulses associated with muscle contraction—to predict intended hand gestures in a person with tetraplegia.
+Doug Weber, a Carnegie Mellon University professor of mechanical engineering and core faculty member of CMU's Neuroscience Institute, partnered with an international team of researchers to explore the possibility of using myoelectric signals — the electrical pulses associated with muscle contraction — to predict intended hand gestures in a person with tetraplegia.
 Researchers from Imperial College in London, the Battelle Memorial Institute in Ohio, and the University of Pittsburgh were also involved in the project.